matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 # Potential issues
 This new feature would allow users to send events into rooms that they don't partake in.
-That is why this proposal adds a new join rule, in order to allow room admins to opt in to this behaviour.
+That is why this proposal enables the a `knock` join rule, in order to allow room admins to opt in to this behaviour.

 # Alternatives
 The two endpoints for the Client-Server API seem redundant, this MSC followed